Sandbag Training Guides

 • Allowing the sandbag to shift and disrupt balance

-• Holding your breath instead of proper inhalation/exhalation
+• Holding your breath instead of proper breathing

 The sandbag lunge is a functional exercise that targets the legs, glutes, and core while improving balance and stability.
 Adding a sandbag increases the challenge, enhancing strength and coordination.